JacobHaig/MoveFromFolderToFolder/README.md

 # What it do?
-A Rust program to move files from one folder to another automatically
+This is a Rust program for moving files from one folder to another automatically.
+Once set up, movefromto will continuously check the folder's contents to see if there are files in the folder.
+If there are files, they will be moved to the output folder that you specified.

 ## Example
 Use these commands in your terminal or command prompt